Black-Capped Chickadee Nesting Habits a Close Look

 Pairing and Breeding Habits

-By late winter, around February or early March, pairs break from their small winter flocks that have been feeding together through the cold months and begin selecting mates.
+Well before the nesting season begins, pairs break from their small winter flocks that have been feeding together through the cold months and begin selecting mates.
+This happens in late winter around February - early March.

-During the Chickadee breeding season, which begins in mid-April to early May, the males will sing to attract females.
+During the courtship period, unmated males will sing to attract females.
 The songs are thought to convey information about the singer's fitness and genetic quality.

 They also use physical displays to attract mates.
 For example, males may puff out their feathers and hop around to show off their physical attributes.